opus-research/jgit/Documentation/technical/reftable.md

 blocks use the file's standard `block_size`.

-To save space in small files, object blocks may be omitted if the ref index is not present.
-When missing readers should brute force a linear search of all references to lookup by SHA-1.
+To save space in small files, object blocks may be omitted if the ref index is not present, as brute force search will only need to read a few ref blocks.
+When missing, readers should brute force a linear search of all references to lookup by SHA-1.

 An object block is written as:

     'o'
     uint24( block_len )
     obj_record+
-    uint32( restart_offset )+
+    uint24( restart_offset )+
     uint16( restart_count )
     padding?